webmyc/suuna/CURSOR_MAGAZINE_PROMPT.md

 - All facilitator images are in `/public/img/facilitators/`
 - Use Astro Image component for optimization
 - Fallback to placeholder if image missing
+- **IMPORTANT**: Add facilitator photos to ALL existing sections that display facilitators
+- Update `FacilitatorsTeaser.astro` and any other components to include actual photos instead of placeholders

 ### 7. Implementation Steps